2016 Drug Finder: Search for Your Prescription Drug Across All Medicare Part D or Medicare Advantage Plans

-Select your State and enter at least the first three letters of your drug name.
+Select your State and enter at least the first three letters of your drug name or

-Select your State and enter your drug’s 11-digit National Drug Code (NDC).
+select your State and enter your drug’s 11-digit National Drug Code (NDC) or

 What does all this mean?
-Here are a few notes to help you understand the above 2014 Medicare Part D Plan drug information.
+Below are a few notes to help you understand the above 2016 Medicare Part D Plan Formulary.

 Plan Name: This is the official Medicare Part D prescription drug plan name from the